 OMAD can make your life much easier in such cases – if lunch at work means always struggling to find something that’s keto-compliant, how about just skipping lunch and enjoying a huge homemade dinner?

-One of the main benefits of fasting is autophagy, i.e. the process in which your body recycles old and defect cells and tissues to make place for new ones.
+One of the main benefits of fasting is autophagy, which is the process in which your body recycles old and defect cells and tissues to make room for new ones.

 Autophagy is dependent on many factors, among which low insulin levels is one of the most important ones, and the longer you fast, the lower your insulin is.